In games

 Leveling tips

-□ Before buying anything, ask yourself: Will this help me level up?
+□ Before buying anything, ask yourself: will this help me grind more efficiently?
 Or is it just vanity +100?